rixx/books.rixx.de/data/reviews/astrid-lindgren/kalle-blomquist/index.md

 The three ???, or TKKG, or similar books could not compete because they were too excited, too dramatised.
 The best I can recommend are basically all the other books by [Astrid Lindgred](https://books.rixx.de/astrid-lindgren/), who is consistently good or great.

-If it doesn't have to be a detective book, [The Thief Lord](https://books.rixx.de/2001/herr-der-diebe) also features responsible-but-real wonderful kids on a mission.